 By their nature, all cooking fats and oils have a smoke point, a temperature at which they combust.
 Butter is delicious, and its sugars and proteins contribute to browning, but they also burn at relatively low heat.
 Searing temperature turns butter acrid and unhealthy.

 Because ghee has been purified of these components, it doesn’t burn at butter’s low temperatures.
-In fact, the cooking process that produces ghee also shifts some of the fatty acids into more heat stable forms, all of which enables ghee to resist burning even at high heat.
-Yet ghee retains the rich flavor of butter, and also contributes its own delicious nuttiness.
+In fact, the cooking process that produces it also shifts some of the fatty acids into more heat stable forms.
+This enables it to resist burning even at high heat.
+Yet it retains the rich flavor of butter, and also contributes its own delicious nuttiness.
 It's perfect for searing.